femtodata/nixos-flake-installer/README.md

 - For the installed system, set `hostname` and `username` in `modules/iso-config/home/config/extra-config.nix`.
 Optionally set `hashedPassword` in the user definition section.

+- `modules/iso-config/home/config` contains the flake for the installed system; edit, add modules, imports, etc as desired.

 - To build the iso:
   ```
   nix build \.#nixosConfigurations.iso.config.system.build.isoImage -o iso